Swagatika1982/ClinicAppointmentandDiagnosticsPlatform-WebDev2026-CC/README.md

 [[https://app.eraser.io/workspace/KUCJo8e0p5x2XBhLqiG9?origin=share](https://app.eraser.io/workspace/KUCJo8e0p5x2XBhLqiG9?origin=share)](https://app.eraser.io/workspace/KUCJo8e0p5x2XBhLqiG9?origin=share)

 This project contains the Entity Relationship Diagram (ERD) for a modern clinic management platform.

-The goal of this system is to help a clinic digitally manage:
+The objective of this system is to help a clinic digitally manage its daily operations in a clean and scalable way.

-- patients
-- doctors
+The platform supports:

+- patient registration and profile management
-- departments and specialties
+- doctor management with departments and specialties
-- appointments
+- appointment booking
-- consultations / doctor visits
+- actual consultations / doctor visits
-- diagnostic tests
+- diagnostic test prescriptions
-- reports
+- report generation
-- payments
+- payment handling

-This is designed as a clinic-level system, not for a large hospital, so the model is kept simple, practical, and scalable.---
+- insurance and claim support

+This project focuses only on database design and ER modeling.

+It is a structured clinic management system.

-## Problem Statement
+## Business Problem

-A modern clinic wants to organize its daily operations digitally.
+A modern clinic wants to organize its operations digitally.

 Patients should be able to: